 The three types of private Ohio individual health insurance are “comprehensive,” “catastrophic,” and Health Savings Accounts (HSAs).”
 All three types of coverage are easily purchased with multiple deductible options.
 Higher out-of-pocket limits can substantially reduce rates.
 NOTE: There are many variations of each type of coverage.
 Deductibles and/or copays may apply to less-expensive options, while smaller and fewer out-of-pocket costs will likely be found in more expensive Silver and Gold-tier plans (and occasionally the Bronze-tier).

 When a “Network” provider is used, out-of-pocket costs are often discounted.
 Ideally, this type of individual plan is appropriate when you are willing to pay the smaller and routine medical expenses and can easily afford out-of-pocket expenses of $2,500 or more.
 Since there are Open Enrollments every year, your risk reduces with these types of policies, because you can change to a different option every 12 months.
+Note: Senior Medicare begins its Open Enrollment period on October 15th while under-65 Marketplace Open enrollment typically begins on November 1.

 The catastrophic plans that are offered in the Buckeye State include Aultcare Catastrophic, Aultcare Catastrophic Select, Anthem Catastrophic Pathway X HMO 7900, Medical Mutual Market HMO Young Adult Essentials (Medica, Mercy, HealthOhio, Dayton, and NE Ohio), Oscar Simple Secure, and SummaCare Value.